 In a fast-paced environment where quick decision-making is critical, an affiliative style may not be effective as it may not provide the proper clarity, leading to delays.

-For Example, In a high-stakes financial company, the need for rapid, clear-cut decisions may make affiliative leadership less effective, as focusing on consensus could slow down urgent processes.
+For example, in a high-stakes financial company, the need for rapid, clear-cut decisions may make affiliative leadership less effective, as focusing on consensus could slow down urgent processes.

 <div id ="seven">